 At key FATF meet, Pakistan faces 125 daunting questions on terror

 New Delhi, Sep 10: The crucial meeting of the FATF has begun.
-The Asia Pacific Group of the Financial Action Task Force is meeting in Bangkok to assess the action taken by Pakistan on terror.
+The Asia Pacific Group of the Financial Action Task Force (FATF) is meeting in Bangkok to assess the action taken by Pakistan on terror.

 Pakistan is being represented by Federal Minister for Economic Affairs, Hammad Azhar.
 The Pakistan delegation also comprises representatives of State Bank of Pakistan and Directors of SECP.
 The head of the Financial Intelligence Unit is representing New Delhi at the meet.

 At the meeting, Pakistan would have to answer 125 questions on terror funding as well as money laundering.
-Further a report would also have to be presented on the action taken on money laundering and terror financing.
+Further, a report would also have to be presented on the action taken on money laundering and terror financing.

-At the last meeting Pakistan had failed 32 of the 40 parameters.
-The Asia Pacific Group of the Financial Action Task Force decided to place Pakistan in the Enhanced Expedited Follow up list after the last meeting.
+At the last meeting, Pakistan had failed 32 of the 40 parameters.
+The Asia Pacific Group of the FATF decided to place Pakistan in the Enhanced Expedited Follow up list after the last meeting.

 Going slow on Hafiz Saeed, looking up to Azhar, Pak is only worsening its case at FATF